-Learning a new language changes your brain and uses every form of memory that you have.
+Learning a language is no easy feat, but it also boasts a ton of benefits.
+Language learning changes your brain and uses every form of memory that you have.
 Social and communicative benefits aside, mastering another language will literally make you smarter.
 Getting there requires exercise — not the kind you do at the gym, but the kind you do for your brain.

 As you learn a new language, you memorize an entirely new set of vocabulary and learn the complex grammatical knowledge to string it together.
 You develop the motor control to literally wrap your tongue around new words that sound nothing like the words of your mother tongue.
 To reach fluency, you need to learn how to do all of this quickly and intuitively.
 If it’s not already obvious, getting here requires a lot of brainpower.